makeabilitylab/physcomp/communication/serial-intro.md

 **Figure.** An asynchronous serial communication frame.
 {: .fs-1 }

-The [data bit](https://en.wikipedia.org/wiki/Asynchronous_serial_communication) is the length of the data portion of the transmission frame, the [parity bit](https://en.wikipedia.org/wiki/Parity_bit) is a simple form of error detecting code, and the synchronization bits help demarcate a frame.
-There is always only *one* start bit at the beginning of a frame but there can be one or two stop bits at the end (though one is most common).
+The [data bit](https://en.wikipedia.org/wiki/Asynchronous_serial_communication) specifies the length of the data portion of the transmission frame (5-9), the [parity bit](https://en.wikipedia.org/wiki/Parity_bit) is a simple form of error detecting code (and can be turned on with '1' or off with '0'), and the synchronization bits help demarcate a frame.
+There is always *one* start bit at the beginning of a frame but there can be one or two stop bits at the end (though one is most common).
 On Arduino, the default transmission frame configuration is: 8 data bits, no parity, one stop bit—this is a common configuration.

 Importantly, if the baud and config settings do not match between the Arduino and the computer, communication will not work.
-This is the first thing to double check!
+If something is not working for you, this is the first thing to double check!

 ### Only one computer program can open a serial port at a time